MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2055.md

 > expected formal parameter list, not a type list

 A function definition contains a parameter type list instead of a formal parameter list.
-ANSI C requires formal parameters to be named unless they are void or an ellipsis (`...`).
+ANSI C requires formal parameters to be named unless they're `void` or an ellipsis (`...`).

-An example of a named formal parameter is the `int i` in `void func(int i)`.
+An example of a named formal parameter is the `int i` in `void func(int i)`.\
 A parameter type list is a list of types, for example, `int, char`.

-The following generates error `C2055`:
+The following code generates error `C2055`:

 ```c
 // C2055.c